iffy/generalconference/data/eng/1982-04/006-statistical-report-1981/text.md

 2,102

 |

-Number of countries with organized wards or branches
+Number ofcountries with organized wards or branches

 Total membership at the close of 1981